 Writing a paragraph means writing a series of sentences related to a single topic.
-In theory, it sounds simple enough, but finding the right topic, building sentences with substantial ideas, and connecting them effectively can sometimes pose a challenge.
-Here are some strategies to create well-organised paragraphs.
+In theory, finding the right topic, building sentences with substantial ideas, and connecting them effectively can sometimes be challenging.
+Here are some strategies for creating well-organised paragraphs.

 Descriptive Paragraph Writing